 Rural Pickering real estate guide & listings for sale

-In Rural Pickering, the overwhelming majority of dwellings are single detached homes, while the remainder are mainly townhouses.
-The buildings in this neighbourhood are quite old, since about 45% of its dwellings were constructed prior to the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1980s.
-This part of Pickering offers mainly three bedroom and four or more bedroom homes.
-Homeowners occupy about three quarters of the properties in the neighbourhood while the remainder are rented.
+In Rural Pickering, almost all dwellings are single detached homes, while the remainder are mainly townhouses.
+Around 45% of properties in this neighbourhood were built pre-1960, while many of the remaining buildings were built in the 1960s and the 1980s.
+This area offers mainly three bedroom and four or more bedroom homes.
+About three quarters of the population of this neighbourhood own their home while the remainder are renters.

 High schools and primary schools are not abundant in this neighbourhood, and consequently tend to require a very long walk to get to.
 Moreover, it can be very hard to walk to daycares from homes for sale in Rural Pickering.
 As far as food is concerned, in all cases, a vehicle is needed to do groceries.